PortPy-Project/CompressRTP/README.md

 **Implementation in PortPy:**

-In **PortPy**, you can incorporate wavelet smoothness by adding the following lines of code:
+In **PortPy**, you can incorporate wavelet smoothness by adding the following lines of code.
+For detailed explanation, see [Wavelet Jupyter Notebook](https://github.com/PortPy-Project/CompressRTP/blob/main/examples/fluence_wavelets.ipynb).

 ```python
 from compress_rtp.utils.get_low_dim_basis import get_low_dim_basis